Gab-Menezes/gab-menezes.github.io/_posts/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo.md

 I have a single index with the contents leading to a total size of almost 300GB (15x write amplification, since the original corpus is 20GB).

-Looking at the size of the database responsible for saving data about phrase search we a whopping **864 million** etries in it.
+Looking at the size of the database responsible for saving data about phrase search, we have a whopping **864 million** entries in it.

 ![](/assets/2025-01-13-using-the-most-unhinged-avx-512-instruction-to-make-the-fastest-phrase-search-algo/meilisearch-mdb-stat.png)

 # Results
-So how this is going to work: I have a list of 53 different queries with different bottleneck.
-I will run the naive and simd versions and also I'm going to index the same data on Meilisearch and search the same queries and compare all of them.
-In the end I'm going to group the queries in tables representing their bottlenecks.
+So how is this going to work: I have a list of 53 different queries with different bottlenecks.
+I will run the naive and SIMD versions and also index the same data on Meilisearch, search the same queries, and compare all of them.
+In the end, I will group the queries in tables representing their bottlenecks.

 You can hover over queries that are collapsed with ellipsis to see the whole content.

 **Note:** Just as a disclaimer because this can be confusing.
-The normalization and tokenization of the text is done with the [unicode-segmentation crate](https://crates.io/crates/unicode-segmentation) and the way it deals with ponctuation is a bit weird.
-Tokenizing `"google.com"` will result in `["google.com"]`, which is the inverse of what you would expect which is `["google", ".", "com"]`, but tokenizing `"google. com"` will result in `["google", ".", "com"]`.
-So the case where `https://google` found 0 results and `https://google.com` found in 14 is right.
+The normalization and tokenization of the text are done with the [unicode-segmentation crate](https://crates.io/crates/unicode-segmentation), and the way it deals with punctuation is a bit weird.
+Tokenizing `"google.com"` will result in `["google.com"]`, which is the inverse of what you would expect, which is `["google", ".", "com"]`, but tokenizing `"google. com"` will result in `["google", ".", "com"]`.
+So the case where `https://google` found 0 results and `https://google.com` found 14 is correct.

-**Note:** You might notice that Meilisearch returns more results and there is a few reason for it.
+**Note:** You might notice that Meilisearch returns more results, and there are a few reasons for it:
-* The way it deals with ponctuation is different.
-On my version a ponctuation is like any other token, but for meilisearch it become a space.
+* The way it deals with punctuation is different.
+In my version, punctuation is like any other token, but for Meilisearch, it becomes a space.
-* It also returns documents with subqueries of the searched query, for example the query `may have significant health effects`, returns 3 documents containing this sequence (just like mine), but also returns one aditional document containing `may have significant immunomodulatory effects`.
+* It also returns documents with subqueries of the searched query.
+For example, the query `may have significant health effects` returns 3 documents containing this sequence (just like mine), but also returns one additional document containing `may have significant immunomodulatory effects`.

 ## Simd/Naive Intersection
-This are queries mainly bottleneck on computing the intersection using the simd or naive algos.
-Here is where we are going to see the performance differance between them.
+These are queries mainly bottlenecked by computing the intersection using the SIMD or naive algorithms.
+Here is where we are going to see the performance difference between them.

 {% highlight_lowest_value_in_row %}
 Query | Simd | Naive | Meilisearch | Meilisearch (Original) | Results | Results (Meilisearch) | Performance gain